5th International Workshop on

 - Resource management in disaggregated and composable platforms

-The workshop proceedings will be published electronically via the IEEE Computer Society Digital Library.
-Submitted manuscripts must use the proceedings templates at: https://www.ieee.org/conferences/publishing/templates.html.
-Submissions must be between 5 and 8 pages, including references and figures.
+Submissions must be at least 5 pages (no upper limit), including references and figures.
 Prospective authors should submit their papers in PDF format through Linklings’ submission site:

 Important Dates